-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal Assessment : 50 Semester End Exa mination (3 Hours) 50
+Lectures 4 Tutorial ( C Practical 0 Credits 3 Continuous Internal As sessment : 50 Semester End Exa mination a (3 Hours) 50

 - 1. To develop an awareness on issues in areas of sustainability. - 2.
 To establish the role and impact of engineering activities and engineering decisions on environmental, societal, and economic well-being. - 3.
 To give familiarity with the methods and tools used for sustainable product-service system development - 4.
 To understand the role of engineering and technology within sustainable development.